Five Businesses to Bounce Back After Filing for Bankruptcy

 David Ritter Featured in The Deal on the Restructuring of Cannabis Businesses Facing Bankruptcy

-As the legality of cannabis products becomes more complex with differing state and federal regulations, the experts at Ritter Spencer PLLC are able to provide insight and guidance on reorganization and bankruptcy proceedings for cannabis companies.
+As the legality of cannabis products becomes more complex with differing state and federal regulations, the experts at Ritter Spencer Cheng PLLC are able to provide insight and guidance on reorganization and bankruptcy proceedings for cannabis companies.
 David Ritter is thrilled to share his expertise in cannabis law in an exclusive article on The Deal discussing the challenges faced by cannabis companies considering bankruptcy.
 This article highlights the complicated landscape of cannabis under federal and state laws, which is especially important as businesses in this industry attempt to restructure or file for bankruptcy.

 What Does Filing for Bankruptcy Mean for My Business?